ramen-dev/ramen-api-docs/source/index.md

 Parameter | Description
 --------- | -----------
-version | API version (defaults to, "v1") project_slug | Project slug as it appears in URL client_id | The client_id
+version | API version (defaults to, "v1") client_id | The client_id
 client_secret | The client_secret